uttamkeshri786/Coursera-IBM-Machine-Learning-with-Python-Final-Project/README.md

 ## Project details:

-Name-
+Name - Building model using K-Nearest Neighbour (KNN)

-             Building model using K-Nearest Neighbour (KNN) Description-
+Description -
               Building model using KNN Classifier, to predict whether a loan case will be paid off or not.
               Finding the best 'k' and accuracy evaluation, using the following metrics when these are applicable:
               Jaccard index, F1-score, Log Loss.

-Name-
+Name - Building model using Decision Tree

-             Building model using Decision Tree Description-
+Description -
               Building model using Decision Tree, to predict whether a loan case will be paid off or not.
               Finding the best 'k' and accuracy evaluation, using the following metrics when these are applicable:
               Jaccard index, F1-score, Log Loss.

-Name-
+Name - Building model using Support Vector Machine (SVM)

-             Building model using Support Vector Machine (SVM) Description-
+Description -
               Building model using SVM, to predict whether a loan case will be paid off or not.
               Finding the best 'k' and accuracy evaluation, using the following metrics when these are applicable:
               Jaccard index, F1-score, Log Loss.

-Name-
+Name - Building model using Logistic Regression

-             Building model using Logistic Regression Description-
+Description -
               Building model using Logistic Regression, to predict whether a loan case will be paid off or not.
               Finding the best 'k' and accuracy evaluation, using the following metrics when these are applicable:
               Jaccard index, F1-score, Log Loss.